A mock account simulates a real account.

 For example, a business domain can include a concept of a user that has first and last name, phone number, email, address, account number and balance.
 A mock account would then have the same fields (defined as properties).

-Every mock response can select one or many accounts to use based on values from the request.
+Every reaction can select one or many accounts to use based on values from the request.

 For example, if the GetPostOfficeDetail request contains

-office-id 103157, the response can select an account where property
+office-id 103157, the reaction can select an account where property

 officeId has value 103157 and use other properties from that account (address, coordinates) to form the response.

-Hence, instead of having, for example, 100 responses for 100 GetPostOfficeDetail requests - one per office ID - we can have only one response, which produces the expected result based on the account values.
+Hence, instead of having, for example, 100 reaction for 100 GetPostOfficeDetail requests - one per office ID - we can have only one reaction, which produces the expected result based on the account values.

 We can also control the response forming based on account values, and include some sections for only some accounts but not for some others.
 In other words, we can practice a data-driven approach.

-Because a response can gather a list of accounts, it is possible to mock group operations, such as GetSubscribers, where the response contains several accounts.
+Because a reaction can gather a list of accounts, it is possible to mock group operations, such as GetSubscribers, where the response contains several accounts.

-The response would select accounts by their parent or shared value (e.g. status of subscribers) and
+The reaction would select accounts by their parent or shared value (e.g. status of subscribers) and

 $accounts variable to form the result.